 - Please evaluate your student in terms of meeting AACN MSN Essentials and indicate your level of agreement by checking the appropriate rating boxes (1= strongly disagree through 5 = strongly agree).
 If you assign a score of 3 or below, please include a comment.
 If no relevant opportunity was available at the setting to observe the student's meeting of the Essential, please mark the box labeled N/A. - This evaluation can be done at mid-semester, and is required at the conclusion of the semester.
 The form is to be reported to the student and Instructor of Record (the Instructor of Record will then place it in the student clinical file [Typhon]).
-The student and Instructor of Record will determine the communication plan with the preceptor, based on student comfort. - An additional evaluation form, Preceptor Evaluation of Student (FNP/AGPCNP) or Preceptor Evaluation of Student (CNS) are aligned to the specific competencies expected for the practice role, and required documentation for all Advanced Practice Clinical Students each semester of a clinical rotation.
+The student and Instructor of Record will determine the communication plan with the Preceptor, based on student comfort. - An additional evaluation form, Preceptor Evaluation of Student (CNS) is aligned to the specific competencies expected for the practice role, and required documentation for CNS students each semester of a clinical rotation.

 MSN Essential 1 2 3 4 5 N/A Comments / Opportunities for Improvement Recognizes the master's-prepared nurse integrates scientific findings from nursing, biopsychosocial fields, genetics, public health, quality improvement, and organizational sciences for the continual improvement of nursing care across diverse settings.
 Recognizes that organizational and systems leadership are critical to the promotion of high quality and safe patient care.
 Leadership skills are needed that emphasize ethical and critical decision making, effective working relationships, and a systems-perspective.
 Recognizes that a master's-prepared nurse must be articulate in the methods, tools, performance measures, and standards related to quality, as well as prepared to apply quality principles within an organization.
 Recognizes that the master's-prepared nurse applies research outcomes within the practice setting, resolves practice problems, works as a change agent, and disseminates results.
 Recognizes that the master's-prepared nurse uses patient-care technologies to deliver and enhance care and uses communication technologies to integrate and coordinate care.

-Recognizes that the master's-prepared nurse is able to intervene at the system level through the policy development process and to employ advocacy strategies İ to influence health and health care.
-Recognizes that the master's-prepared nurse, as a member and leader of interprofessional teams, communicates, collaborates, and consults with other İ health professionals to manage and coordinate care for İ individuals and populations.
-Recognizes that the master's-prepared nurse applies and integrates broad, organizational, client-centered, and culturally appropriate concepts in the planning, delivery, İ management, and evaluation of evidence-based clinical prevention and population care and services to individuals, families, and aggregates/identified populations.
-Recognizes that nursing practice, at the master's level, is b defined as any form of nursing intervention that influences healthcare outcomes for individuals, populations, or system l Master's-level nursing graduates must have an advanced le l of understanding of nursing and relevant sciences as well a the ability to integrate this knowledge into practice.
-Nurs practice interventions include both direct and indirect care İ components. omments:
+Recognizes that the master's-prepared nurse is able to intervene at the system level through the policy development process and to employ advocacy strategies to influence health and health care.
+Recognizes that the master's-prepared nurse, as a member and leader of interprofessional teams, communicates, collaborates, and consults with other health professionals to manage and coordinate care for individuals and populations.
+Recognizes that the master's-prepared nurse applies and integrates broad, organizational, client-centered, and culturally appropriate concepts in the planning, delivery, management, and evaluation of evidence-based clinical prevention and population care and services to individuals, families, and aggregates/identified populations.
+Recognizes that nursing practice, at the master's level, is be defined as any form of nursing intervention that influences healthcare outcomes for individuals, populations, or system Master's-level nursing graduates must have an advanced to funderstanding of nursing and relevant sciences as well at the ability to integrate this knowledge into practice.
+Nurs practice interventions include both direct and indirect care components. cc omments: